 Other ways to say: Go too far, be offensive

-Fun Fact/Origin: Think of a line you’re not supposed to cross—once you do, it’s wrong.
+Fun Fact/Origin: It comes from the idea of a rule line you’re not supposed to cross.
+Once you step over it, you’ve done something wrong.

 Example Sentence:

-Fun Fact/Origin: It means sharing your angry thoughts like giving away a piece of your brain.
+Fun Fact/Origin: It means giving someone your angry thoughts, like giving away part of your brain.
+It’s been used in American English since the 1800s.

 Example Sentence: